Hadlock-Lab/LLM_SDoH/README.md

 1. Compared with GPT-3.5 and a named entity recognition (NER) model, GPT-4 had the highest performance and had a much higher recall than human annotators in identifying patients experiencing current or past housing instability.
 2. In most cases, the evidence output by GPT-4 was similar or identical to that of human annotators, and there was no evidence of hallucinations in any of the outputs from GPT-4.
 3. GPT-4 precision improved slightly on de-identified versions of the same notes, while recall dropped.

-The data used in this study contains identifiable protected health information and therefore cannot be shared publicly.
-Investigators from Providence Health and Services and affiliates (PHSA) with an appropriate IRB approval can contact the authors directly regarding data access.

 ### Figures